 Ingredients used in Thai cuisine

-Thai food uses fresh herbs and spices, while common flavors come from garlic, coriander, lemongrass, pepper, shallots, fish sauce, and chilies, to name a few.
-To sweeten the dish, Thais use Palm sugar made from the juice of certain palms.
+Thai food uses fresh herbs and spices, while typical flavors come from garlic, coriander, lemongrass, pepper, shallots, fish sauce, and chilies, to name a few.
+To sweeten the dish, Thais use Palm sugar made from the juice of particular palms.

 Thai cuisine typically uses pork and chicken; however, you’ll see lots of beef, duck, and water buffalo meat as well.
-Fish and seafood also play an important part in Thail meals.
+Fish and seafood also play an essential part in Thail meals.

 Similar to many Asian countries, rice is the primary grain of Thailand.
-It’s the most important part of any meal.
-There are several varieties, including non-glutenous rice (khao chao), sweet-smelling Jasmin rice (native to Thailand), and sticky rice, to name a few.
+It’s the essential part of any meal.
+There are several varieties, including non-glutenous rice (Khao Chao), sweet-smelling Jasmin rice (native to Thailand), and sticky rice, to name a few.

 Today, noodles also play a big part in the Thai diet, made from wheat, rice, or mung bean flour.
-Other types of noodles adapted from Chinese cuisine come in three varieties: wide flat, thin flat, and round and thin (vermicelli).
+Other Chinese cuisine noodles come in three varieties: wide flat, thin flat, and round and thin (vermicelli).
 Apart from this, there are also noodles called bami made from wheat flour and egg.

 To make desserts, Thais mainly use tapioca and rice flour.